Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2021-12-01-preview/types.md

 ## AuthorizationServerSecretsContract
 ### Properties
-* **clientSecret**: string (ReadOnly): oAuth Authorization Server Secrets.
+* **clientSecret**: string: oAuth Authorization Server Secrets.
-* **resourceOwnerPassword**: string (ReadOnly): Can be optionally specified when resource owner password grant type is supported by this authorization server.
+* **resourceOwnerPassword**: string: Can be optionally specified when resource owner password grant type is supported by this authorization server.
 Default resource owner password.
-* **resourceOwnerUsername**: string (ReadOnly): Can be optionally specified when resource owner password grant type is supported by this authorization server.
+* **resourceOwnerUsername**: string: Can be optionally specified when resource owner password grant type is supported by this authorization server.
 Default resource owner username.

 ## BackendAuthorizationHeaderCredentials
 ### Properties